 When creating a design, you should be creative and resourceful.
 Anything can be used to make a great design, whether it's recycled material or through the use of modern technology.
 However, an innovative design should always keep up with the times, to work with the demands of the ever-changing society it was made for.

-This must be one of the most basic goals in design.
+This must be one of the most fundamental goals in design.
 It is that you must create something that is visually pleasing.
-The aesthetics of the design is what lifts products from the shelves, attract people, and helps build a brand.
-A good design doesn't just work well, it should also be compelling to be appreciated and remembered.
+The aesthetics of the design is what lifts products from the shelves, attracts people, and helps build a brand.
+A good design doesn't just work well.
+It should also be compelling to be appreciated and remembered.

 In this day and age, if something doesn't spark your joy, you throw it away.
 A good design is timeless in both look and function.
 Just because it's fashionable doesn't mean it lasts long.
 The thing with fashion is that it changes.
 So simplicity in design is often the key.

 It's always important to consider your users when thinking of a product.
 You yourself are a user of some design or product.
 You have to consider how different users will approach your design.
 Accurate attention to detail will definitely ensure that your users will be very happy.